Friends and relationships

-To help them better understand the impact of M.E. more generally, you could show them one of our short films, such as the Hidden faces of M.E.
+To help them better understand the impact of M.E. more generally, you could show them one of our short films.
 Alternatively, Christine Miserandino's Spoon Theory is a great way of showing others what it’s like to live with a chronic health condition – you may have seen references to "spoonies" on social media, and this is where they come from.

 Sometimes you have to trust your friends to understand and take on board what you are telling them.
 Placing this trust in others isn't always easy, and unfortunately, not everyone will understand.
 This is when you will find out who your real friends are – and some people may surprise you in a good way.

 If you feel like you don't have the energy or confidence to tell your friends about M.E. and how it affects you, it might help to be in touch with other children and young people living with the illness.
 This will help you feel you are not alone, and you can share tips on how you cope with M.E., including how it affects your friendships and relationships.

 Friendships can be hard for young people.
 Friends care, but don't know how to show it so don't make contact.
 This doesn't mean that friends don't care, usually they just don't understand.